NPS Pandemic Support

 About the Inclusion of a Hybrid Schooling Option

-The Full-Day Hybrid Model for Pre-K to 5 page of this district website includes a sample schedule and a few questions/answers about the two options available to NPS families: (1) two days a week of fully in-person learning + three days remote and (2) fully remote learning five days a week.
+The Full-Day Hybrid Model for Pre-K to 5 page of this district website includes a sample schedule and a few questions/answers about the two options available for Pre-K–5 students: (1) two days a week of in-person learning + three days remote; (2) fully remote learning five days a week.

 The district website offers tech support of all kinds, from guidance for requesting WiFi/internet access, to accessing online platforms like Clever and Lexia, to getting a Chromebook repaired, and so much more.
 Some support is also available in Spanish, and you are encouraged to reach out to your school’s principal (scroll down for contact info), teachers, or counselors for help filling out online forms and getting answers to technology questions not addressed in the resources currently on the site.